Louis Cyr: Rise to fame

-Cyr's exploits had been well publicized in the 'Pink Un' or Police Gazette published by Richard K. Fox, the proprietor and promoter of other strength athletes, e.g. Travis, Eugen Sandow, etc. Fox offered a side bet of $5,000 to anyone who could beat Cyr at any of his strength feats.
-Promoted by Fox, Louis went on tour circa 1885–1891 beating, amongst others: Sebastian Miller, Bienkowski, or Cyclops, August Johnson, and Richard Pennell, plus continually challenging, without success, Eugen Sandow, with a genuine diamond studded belt to be awarded to the winner, should such an event ever take place.
-It never did.
-Sandow avoided any such challenges throughout his esteemed career after early mistakes, like the time he was beaten by McCann.
+Cyr's exploits were reported in publications such as the 'Pink Un' and the Police Gazette, published by Richard K. Fox, a promoter of strength athletes including Travis and Eugen Sandow.
+Fox offered a prize of $5,000 to anyone who could defeat Cyr in his strength feats.
+Promoted by Fox, Louis won a contest in 1885-1891, defeating competitors such as Sebastian Miller, Bienkowski, Cyclops, August Johnson, and Richard Pennell.
+Eugen Sandow was also among those who attempted to challenge Cyr, and a diamond-studded belt was to be awarded to the winner if such an event took place.
+Sandow did not pursue further challenges later in his career, following earlier defeats, including one against McCann.

 There was no doubt that Cyr was an unusual man regarding size and measurements, the latter often causing debate.
 Although Dr. Dudley A. Sargent, famous Harvard University physical director recorded measuring Cyr in 1895 when Cyr was 32 years old and weighed 291 lb.
 Sargent listed Cyr's height as 5'8.5".
 Other measurements, most on the conservative side as compared to other biographers, were neck – 20 in, biceps – 20 in, forearms – 16.3 in, wrists – 8.2 in, chest (normal) – 55.2 in, chest expanded – 60 in, waist - 47.4 in, hips – 48.1 in, thighs – 28.5 in, knees – 17", and calves - 19.3 in, far short of the quoted 28", but perhaps a possible 23" later when of higher body weight.
 Ankle 10.3 in and Shoulder width with calipers ... across the deltoids 25.6 in.
 The above details were just one set of figures relating to Cyr's size, others being recorded by Willoughby when for example Cyr was 47 years old (in 1910) gave him calf 23", neck 22 3/4", biceps 21 1/2". chest normal 59 1/2" and thighs 33" with other parts to match the increase in weight, being at the time a heavier 365 lbs.
 Ben Weider, who was privileged to access family archives, was even more generous giving arm size 24 in, forearms 19 in, and calves, the disputed 28 in, following a similar line to Jowett.